Connect Power BI to Databricks

 withDatabricks.Query

 and apply the change.
-This creates a Power Query function that takes a SQL query as parameter.Enter the desired SQL query in the parameter field and click Invoke.
+This creates a Power Query function that takes a SQL query as parameter.Enter the SQL query in the parameter field and click Invoke.
 This executes the query and a new table is created with the query results as its contents.

 Automated HTTP proxy detection

 Power BI Desktop version 2.104.941.0 and above (May 2022 release) has built-in support for detecting Windows system-wide HTTP proxy configuration.
-Download the latest version.

 Power BI Desktop can automatically detect and use your Windows system-wide HTTP proxy configuration.

-If the proxy server does not provide a CRL distribution point (CDP), Power BI may show the error message Details: "ODBC: ERROR [HY000] [Microsoft][DriverSupport] (1200)
+If the proxy server does not provide a CRL distribution point (CDP), Power BI might show the following error message:

 -The revocation status of the certificate or one of the certificates in the certificate chain is unknown."

-.
 To fix this error, complete the following steps:

 Create the file